yashchitneni/men-in-the-arena/docs/FAQ.md

 ## Still Have Questions?

-- 📧 Email us at: support@yourtemplate.com
-- 💬 Join our Discord community
 - 🐛 Open an issue on GitHub

 Remember: The only bad question is the one you don't ask!
 We're here to help you succeed with your website.